mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 ### Remove the string argument of the `dayOfWeekFormatter` prop

-The string argument of the `dayOfWeekFormatter` has been replaced in favor of the date object to allow more flexibility.
+The string argument of the `dayOfWeekFormatter` prop has been replaced in favor of the date object to allow more flexibility.

 ```diff
  <DateCalendar